Workout Accountability App with Friends: Pick by Pressure, Not Features (2026)

 Hevy Social training log Any Yes Lifters who love logging

 Every app here has a workable free tier, so the honest advice is to pick by pressure type first and only think about premium features once the habit is real.
+And if your crew is specifically a gym crew, we compared apps for that exact case in our gym accountability app guide.

 How to set up workout accountability with friends